 More here.

-9. Optimise for frugality
+9. Optimise frugally, for long-term

 After something is made, optimise for frugality.